Wrongful Death Lawyers in Chicago

 Wrongful death claims are civil cases, meaning they are filed by civilians.
 These are not criminal cases, which are handled by the government, and they do not result in imprisonment or jail time.
 However, both types of cases may be brought against a defendant for the same death.

 A wrongful death claim must be pursued by a personal representative of the decedent, which may be a spouse, parent, or child.
-In a case where the deceased did not appoint a representative for his or her estate, the court chooses a personal representative.
+In a case where the deceased did not appoint a representative for their estate, the court chooses a personal representative.

 Damages are intended to cover any losses resulting from the loss of the deceased.
 These include: